Last Updated on August 16, 2023 by Janine

 I’ve done my best to include everyone I’ve encountered in Mexico who is expecting a tip, a few people you might feel inclined to tip but shouldn’t, and guidelines for figuring out how much to give them.

-I know that everyone has their own tipping philosophy.
+Everyone has their own tipping philosophy.
 Do what feels right to you.
-I tip in line with what my local friends and family tell me is standard because that feels good to me.
-I wrote this guide according to that point of reference.
+I tip in line with what my local friends tell me is standard because that feels good to me.
+I wrote this guide based on my experience of Mexico’s tipping culture.

 With those basics out of the way, let’s talk about who to tip and how much!